design-automation/gs-json/README.md

 ## Collections

 Collections can have user defined properties, which are define as key-value pairs.
-Collections are reference by their unique name.

 A collection can contain:
 * a set of entities (possibly mixed topologival types, including implicit entities), and